Plus ... You'll be sewing on a Bernina Series sewing machine!

 Next up is Victoria, British Columbia.
 Located on the southern tip on the island of Vancouver in British Columbia, the city of Victoria is probably best known for its mild climate and active outdoor lifestyle.
 (In fact, the city has been named the "fittest city" in Canada more than once.)
 As the capital of British Columbia, the city is very tourist-friendly.
 Visit the world-famous Butchart Gardens or the lush and exotic Butterfly Gardens and see how Victoria earned the nickname "The City of Gardens."
 Among the many attractions are world-famous gardens, its 150 years of British history, gourmet dining and fantastic shopping.

-Set sail for the ultimate exotic adventure on one of the world’s most innovative ships—Ovation of the Seas®.
+Set sail for the ultimate exotic adventure on one of the world’s most innovative ships— Quantum of the Seas®.
 It’s game changers, space age spaces, dining that defies the imagination and edge-of-your-seat entertainment onboard.
-Marvel at the newest and third ship in the Quantum Class, Ovation of the Seas.
-Featuring the same groundbreaking venues as its sister ships, Quantum of the Seas and Anthem of the Seas, this ship is continuing to take cruisers to new heights.
-Ovation will offer guests a variety of activities, entertainment and dining options.
+Featuring the same groundbreaking venues as its sister ships, Ovation of the Seas and Anthem of the Seas, this ship is continuing to take cruisers to new heights.
+Quantum will offer guests a variety of activities, entertainment and dining options.

 On this ship we will be sewing four to a table with two side tables like the image below.